matthewb66/detect-wizard/README.md

 Detect Wizard requires Python 3 to be installed.

 # INSTALLATION
-pip3 install -i https://test.pypi.org/simple/ detect-wizard==1.0b15
+pip3 install -i https://test.pypi.org/simple/ detect-wizard

 # DETECT WIZARD USAGE
 The Detect Wizard can be invoked with or without parameters.